 NOT ACCEPTED: non-transparent plastic bags such as salt, frozen food, fertilizer, and pesticides; shower curtains; tarps; bubble wrap

-Oil & Filters- just outside the recycling center, open at all times.
+Motor Oil & Filters - located just outside the recycling center, open at all times.

-Small Engines- lawnmowers, weed trimmers, snowblowers.
-All small engines must be drained of gas and oil with spark plug wire disconnected.
+Small Gas Engines - lawnmowers, weed trimmers, snowblowers.
+All small engines must be drained of gas and oil with the spark plug wire disconnected.

-Middleton Recycling Center FreeCycle- The recycling center has an area designated for reusable items.
-Please make sure that these items are in good condition.
+FreeCycle - The Recycling Center has an area designated for reusable items.
+Dropped-off items must be in good condition and clean.
 See attendant before dropping off or picking up items.
 You must sign a waiver if taking an item from FreeCycle.

-A list of general items that the Middleton Recycling Center will NOT ACCEPT- broken or disassembled TVs and CRT monitors; CO detectors; ballasts with PCBs; electric heaters with oil thermostats; alkaline, zinc, and button batteries; CFLs and fluorescent tubes (lightbulbs); treated, painted, stained, or engineered wood; propane cylinders and tanks; furniture; mattresses; windows or other glass items; large plastic items such as child car seats, play slides, lawn furniture; cardboard tubes and other cardboard packing materials; packing peanuts and foam packing materials; non-transparent plastic bags such as salt, frozen food, fertilizer and pesticide bags; plastic items such as shower curtains, tarps, and bubble wrap; paint, chemicals, antifreeze, non-motor oil automotive fluids (like transmission fluid), cleaning products.
+ITEMS NOT ACCEPTED (general list) - broken or disassembled TVs and CRT monitors; CO detectors; ballasts with PCBs; electric heaters with oil thermostats; alkaline, zinc, and button batteries; CFLs and fluorescent tubes (lightbulbs); treated, painted, stained, or engineered wood; propane cylinders and tanks; furniture; mattresses; windows or other glass items; cardboard tubes and other cardboard packing materials; pizza boxes; packing peanuts and foam packing materials; non-transparent plastic bags such as salt, frozen food, fertilizer and pesticide bags; plastic items such as shower curtains, tarps, and bubble wrap; liquids such as paint, chemicals, antifreeze, non-motor oil automotive fluids (like transmission fluid), cleaning products.

 The City of Middleton has partnered with leading local and national recycling companies to ensure responsible and ethical disposal of all recyclable materials.
-Prices may fluctuate due to market conditions.
-The City hopes to collect additional items for recycling as options become available.
+Fees for some items may fluctuate due to market conditions.
+The City is working to collect additional items for recycling as options become available.

 For recycling options of materials not listed above, please consult the City’s Trash & Recycling Guide.